 This site is designed to provide physicians, nurses, corpsmen, medics paramedics, mothers, fathers, farmers, sailors and anyone who cares to study, expert guidance on safe and effective medical care in the extreme settings which are at hand.

-Paediatric Emergency Medicine
+Emergency Medicine Articles.

 First choice of emergency physicians for point-of-care reference.
 40 board-certified emergency physicians originally created PEPID ED and now the number of contributors is in the hundreds!